-6.5 Guidelines for Re-Use

-- Glentworth House and the Chapel should be re-engaged within newly defined settings that recognise the buildings' history of development and change and embrace the future stage of major redevelopment of the site. - The character and setting of the Victoria Street frontage of Glentworth House should be reinstated, with an appropriate adaptive re-use strategy established to ensure the ongoing protection of the defined cultural heritage values.
-Appropriate uses should comprise a combination of residential and community use. - Glentworth House should be conserved and maintained in good repair, with appropriate new uses for selected parts of the building such as the ballroom, library etc. - Re-use scenarios should seek to incorporate important views and axes relating to the Chapel and Glentworth House. - The adaptive re-use of a section of the chapel may be considered as a viable option, providing its primary ceremonial and sacred use is not detrimentally impacted by such, and that the significant fabric is not degraded.
-The existing community use is to be maintained. - Adaptive re-use of the Chapel undercroft may be undertaken providing the original staircases on the northern side of the undercroft are retained, and that any design for proposed uses of the undercroft respect the space and its contribution to the heritage item. - The Parlours Annex building is to be re-used with consideration of its heritage value.
-The building exterior is to be retained, with its interiors reconfigured or adapted for appropriate existing or additional uses according to the needs of the retirement village. - The upgrading and adaptation of existing building stock should be undertaken with the same standards as apply to new structures. - Where feasible, redundant buildings on the site should be adaptively used as a first preference.
+6.5 Guidelines for Re-Use The proposed Concept Plan is consistent Glentworth House and the Chapel should be re-engaged within newly with these guidelines.
+Community and residential uses in Glentworth House and defined settings that recognise the buildings' history of development and change and embrace the future stage of major redevelopment of the site. the Chapel are to be rationalised. • The character and setting of the Victoria Street frontage of Glentworth House should be reinstated, with an appropriate adaptive re-use strategy established to ensure the ongoing protection of the defined cultural heritage values.
+Appropriate uses should comprise a combination of residential and community use. ٠ Glentworth House should be conserved and maintained in good repair, with appropriate new uses for selected parts of the building such as the ballroom, library etc. ٠ Re-use scenarios should seek to incorporate important views and axes relating to the Chapel and Glentworth House. • The adaptive re-use of a section of the chapel may be considered as a viable option, providing its primary ceremonial and sacred use is not detrimentally impacted by such, and that the significant fabric is not degraded.
+The existing community use is to be maintained. • Adaptive re-use of the Chapel undercroft may be undertaken providing the original staircases on the northern side of the undercroft are retained, and that any design for proposed uses of the undercroft respect the space and its contribution to the heritage item. ٠ The Parlours Annex building is to be re-used with consideration of its heritage value.
+The building exterior is to be retained, with its interiors reconfigured or adapted for appropriate existing or additional uses according to the needs of the retirement village. • The upgrading and adaptation of existing building stock should be undertaken with the same standards as apply to new structures. • Where feasible, redundant buildings on the site should be adaptively used as a first preference.